shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/new-sona.md

 ## Get a Sona number for your experiment

-* Contact the Laurie Hitze (PRCE 385G; <llhitze@purdue.edu>) to request a Sona number for your experiment.
+* Contact the Laurie Hitze (<llhitze@purdue.edu>) to request a Sona number for your experiment.
 You will need to include the IRB number and the name of the study when you e-mail her.

 ## Enter the experiment information in Sona